-At SRC, we value the positive, long-term relationships we have with Aboriginal communities, and we’re dedicated to participating in and supporting initiatives that can benefit Aboriginal people.
+At SRC, we value the positive, long-term relationships we have with Indigenous communities, and we’re dedicated to participating in and supporting initiatives that can benefit Indigenous people.

 Am I eligible?